MKSANE981/StreamlitApp/README.md

 # StreamlitApp
-This is an app that was created in the frame of our Machine Learning course with Mr Mously
+This is an app that was created in the frame of our Machine Learning course with Mrs Mously